-- Pain – Can radiate to the buttocks or down the leg
+- Pain, which can radiate to the buttocks or down the leg

-One final severe injury can be caused by high heels even if you only wear them once, that is, an ankle sprain or fracture.
+One final severe injury that can be caused by high heels, even if you only wear them once, is an ankle sprain or fracture.
 If you misstep while wearing high heels, you have a much higher chance of causing serious damage to your ankle joint.

 Some people like the fashion statement that goes along with pointed toe shoes, but your feet certainly are not fans.
 By squeezing all your toes into a small space, the bony alignment gets distorted.
-Over the long term, abnormal big toe bone growth can occur leading to a condition called a bunion (or hallux valgus).
-Nerve damage, blisters, and hammer toes also can be caused by wearing pointed toe shoes.
+In the long term, abnormal big toe bone growth can occur, leading to a condition called a bunion (or hallux valgus).
+Nerve damage, blisters and hammertoes also can be caused by wearing pointed toe shoes.
 This is one shoe fashion that men may also have trouble with.

-These could be ballet style shoes or the recently popular Toms.
-Since flat shoes have no arch support, this could put a strain on the back, hips, knees, and ankles.
+These could be ballet-style shoes or other similar types of slip-on shoes.
+Since flat shoes have no arch support, this could put a strain on the back, hips, knees and ankles.
 Other common problems with wearing archless shoes for long periods are fallen arches and plantar fasciitis.